 - 1. Prior to certification, the following revisions to the detailed site plan shall be made: - a.
 Label the right-of-way and centerline of Old Annapolis Road, and re-label "Maryland Route 450" as "MD 450B." - b.
 Add a note to the plans indicating that use of the outdoor play area is limited to the hours between 7:00 a.m. and 6:00 p.m., and that outdoor play areas will not be used after daylight hours. - c.
 Add a note to the plans stating that no more than 50 percent of the enrollment may use the play area at one time. - d.
 Label the building dimensions and height on the plans. - e.
 The architectural plans shall demonstrate that the flat roof area of the building shall be constructed of light reflective and energy sensitive roofing materials with a minimum solar reflectance index of 0.78. - f.
-The shrubs proposed on the landscape plan shall be non-invasive, native or native hybrid species. - g.
+The shrubs proposed on the landscape plan shall be non-invasive.
+At least 50% of the shrubs shall be native or native hybrid species. - g.
 A note shall be added to the site plan indicating that all lighting shall have timing devices to be more energy efficient.
-A note shall be added to the site plan indicating that full cut-off, fully shielded lights with timing devices shall be mounted on top of any sign. - h.
+A note shall be added to the site plan indicating that full cut-off, fully shielded lights with timing devices shall be used for any sign. - h.
 The dumpster enclosure shall be designed such that the concrete block wall is faced with brick to match the proposed building. - i.
-The dumpster gates shall be of natural materials and the walls and gates shall be six feet high. - j.
-Provide an eight-foot-wide trail along the subject site's entire frontage of Old Annapolis Road (MD 450B), unless modified by the City of Bowie. - k.
-Provide a five-foot-wide sidewalk connection from the trail along Old Annapolis Road (MD 450B) to the sidewalk around the perimeter of the proposed building. - 2.
+The dumpster gates shall be of natural-looking materials and the walls and gates shall be six feet high. - 2.
 Prior to certification of the detailed site plan, the TCPII legend shall be revised to change "preservation area not counted" to "woodland preservation." - 3.
-Prior to certificate approval, a photometric plan of the site shall be submitted showing that there is sufficient lighting on the site at a minimum of 1.25 footcandles and that there is no off-site light spillover.
+Prior to certificate approval, a photometric plan of the site shall be submitted showing that there is sufficient lighting on the site at a minimum of 1.25 footcandles and that there is no off-site light spillover. - 4.
+Prior to certificate approval, a written statement from a certified noise engineer shall be submitted stating that the proposed mitigation design reduces outdoor noise to 65 dBA Ldn or less in the outdoor activity areas. - BE IT FURTHER RESOLVED, that an appeal of the Planning Board's action must be filed with the District Council of Prince George's County within thirty (30) days following the final notice of the Planning Board's decision.